ohir/retarget/README.md

                  CLI does apply by default (unless given 'c' or --dry-run) --force      Perform some actions normally suppresed by lint errors.
-                 If given to -n, a single byte test write will make sure that (ACL) lack of permissions won't break --apply later.
+                 If given to -n, a single byte test write will make sure that lack of file permissions won't break --apply later.

 pragmas:
     --stubif     generate #if/#efi pragma